capybaralet/Blocks_quickstart/README.md

 The idea is to help new users get started as quickly as possible.

-It is really easy to use Blocks on top of your existing Theano code, if you follow the example script here.
+It should be really easy to use Blocks on top of your existing Theano code, if you follow the example script here.

+If you have any problems, or suggestions for improving this demo, please let me know via the github issues!